yoshtec/snapbtrex/README.md

 snapbtr ALL=(root:nobody) NOPASSWD:NOEXEC: /bin/btrfs subvolume*
 snapbtr ALL=(root:nobody) NOPASSWD:NOEXEC: /bin/btrfs filesystem sync*
 ```
+Hint 1: For a more secure setup you should include the specific paths at the
+sudoers files.

+Hint 2: On some Linux flavors you might find the btrfs tools in `/sbin/btrfs`
+opposed to `/bin/btrfs`, the sudoers files have to reflect that.

-## Precautions
+## Migrating from SnapBtr

-If you created your snapshots with an older version of snapbtr than those
+If you created snapshots with [snapbtr](https://btrfs.wiki.kernel.org/index.php/SnapBtr)
-snapshots were created as read/write snapshots.
+then those snapshots were created as read/write snapshots.
 The sending of snapshots
 to remote hosts demands that those snaps are read only.
 You can change rw snaps
 to ro snaps in the directory of the snapshots via: